 We’ll start with audience reports.
-These reports group data about people who visit your website and present it in several reports such as audience overview, session log, devices & software, location, engagement, and more.
-By looking at visitor reports you’ll learn lots about people coming to your site, from the web browser they use to the time when they visit your website most often.
+These reports group data about people who visit your website and present it in several reports such as audience overview, session log, devices & software, location, engagement and more.
+By looking at these reports you’ll learn lots about people coming to your site, from the web browser they use to the time when they visit your website most often.
 It’s all there.

 To access the audience reports, follow these steps:

 - Go to Menu > Analytics.

 - On the left, click the report you want to work with.

 First, we’ll look at a basic report called the audience overview.

 The audience overview report presents general yet important information about visitors.
 In this report you’ll see:

 - Sessions: The number of sessions performed by visitors.
 A session starts with the first event and ends 30 minutes after the last event performed in that session.
 Read more

 - Visitors: The number of unique visitors.
 Every visitor is counted once, even if they visit the website many times during the day.
 Read more